Skip to main content

 9. Applying for a job

-10. Ordinary contact in the course of business (e.g. trade fair)
+10. Establishment of contact in the usual way through business operations (e.g. trade fair)

-This paragraph describes those circumstances that result in the processing of personal data that are customary in the ordinary course of business.
+This section describes circumstances that result in the processing of personal data that is customary in the ordinary course of business.

-These are primarily such cases as the spontaneous exchange of contact data at trade fairs, events, business lunches or other official activities, e.g. through the exchange of business cards or also the initial contact by AMF-Bruns or by you with business content, e.g. through entry in a contact form.
-We also process your personal data if you contact us via other communication channels (e-mail or similar).
+This primarily includes cases such as the spontaneous exchange of contact data at trade fairs, events, business meals or other business activities, e.g. through the exchange of business cards or the establishment of initial contact by AMF-Bruns or by you with business content, e.g. by entering details into a contact form.
+We also process your personal data if you contact us via other channels (e-mail or similar).

 Purpose and necessity of the processing of personal data

-We collect the following categories of personal data on the occasion of your or our contact: contact data, such as your name, address, e-mail or telephone number, data on your company, such as address, e-mail, business field, job description, title, data on your input/request, such as content, time of request, means of communication.
-This data is processed for filing in our contact databases in the course of business activities, such as e-mail programmes, telephone directories, card indexes, etc. for the purpose of resuming contact and/or processing your request and further handling.
+We collect the following categories of personal data when you or we establish contact: Contact details, such as your name, address, e-mail or telephone number, information about your company, such as address, e-mail, business field, job description, title, information about your input/enquiry, such as content, time of enquiry, method of communication.
+This data is processed for storage in our contact databases within the scope of business activities, such as e-mail programs, telephone books, files, etc. for the purpose of re-establishing contact and/or dealing with your request and further processing.

-Our legitimate interest is to contact you for the purpose of initiating business, reestablishing contact and/or dealing with your request and further processing, as well as for general communication with you.
+Our legitimate interest is the establishment of contact for any initiation of a business relationship, the re-establishment of contact and/or dealing with your request and further processing as well as general communication with you.

-If you would like detailed information on the balance of interests, please contact one of the addresses listed under point 1.
+If you would like detailed information on the balancing of interests, please write to one of the addresses mentioned in Section 1.

 11. Sending advertising and information flyers